Dmitri Aliev

 Dmitri Sergeyevich Aliev (Дмитрий Сергеевич Алиев; born 1 June 1999) is a Russian figure skater.
-He is the 2020 European champion and the 2020 Russian national champion.
-On the junior level, he is the 2017 World Junior silver medalist, the 2016–17 Junior Grand Prix Final champion, a two-time medalist at the 2016 Youth Olympics (bronze in the men's singles discipline and gold in the team event), and a two-time (2016, 2017) Russian national junior champion.
+He is the 2020 European champion, the 2018 European silver medalist, the 2020 Russian national champion and the 2018 Russian national bronze medalist.
+On the junior level, he is the 2017 World Junior silver medalist, the 2016–17 Junior Grand Prix Final champion, the 2015-16 Junior Grand Prix Final silver medalist, a two-time medalist at the 2016 Youth Olympics (bronze in the men's singles discipline and gold in the team event), and a two-time (2016, 2017) Russian national junior champion.

 Personal life

 Dmitri Sergeyevich Aliev was born on 1 June 1999 in Ukhta, Komi Republic, Russia.
 On his paternal side, Dmitry has Azerbaijani roots.
 His father, Sergey Vasilevich, is the director of a children's and youth sports school №1 in Ukhta.
 His mother, Elena, is a skier.
 In September 2022, Aliev received a summons to appear at the military commissariat for a potential call-up to serve in the Russian Army during the 2022 Russian mobilization.

+Since 2025, he has been dating Russian rhythmic gymnast Arina Averina.